-A. Bachelor's degree AND a minimum of nine (9) years of progressively responsible experience of which a minimum of six (6) years must consist of recent experience with USG foreign affairs missions, international assistance organizations, or nongovernmental organizations in monitoring and evaluation, managing budgets, and/or program design of international development projects.
+A. Bachelor's degree; AND a minimum of seven (7) years of progressively responsible experience of which a minimum of three (3) years must consist of recent experience working overseas with the U.S. government, international donor organizations, or non-governmental organizations focusing on monitoring and evaluation, managing budgets, and/or design of international development projects.
 Minimum of four (4) years of overseas field experience in international development.
 Fluency in Arabic, French or Spanish is preferred, but not required.